cpjobling/eg-151-textbook/eg_151/labs/lab03/index.md

 series of `if()` statements, however some slight additions are needed.
 We actually need an` if() … else` statement, so that only one of the conditions causes a write to the LEDs.
-If you look at the programme in Appendix 3.2, you will see that it begins its tests with the highest threshold and progresses down in steps of 170 until zero.
+If you look at the programme in {ref}`listing7`, you will see that it begins its tests with the highest threshold and progresses down in steps of 170 until zero.

 Copy/paste the programme into an Arduino sketch, compile and test.
 As